Tada-Project/tada/README.md

-It is worth noting that when the provided function is relied on an external Python library, it is likely that Tada might not have this dependency, and thus, it might cause to an error when running the experiment.
-You can simply resolve this issue by installing the required dependencies to run the function by this following
+It is worth noting that when the provided function is relied on an external Python library, it is likely that Tada might not have this dependency, and thus, it might cause an error when running the experiment.
+You can simply resolve this issue by installing the required dependencies of the function by this following
 command:

 - `pipenv install <library-name>`